Caleb-Tan/Hivolts/README.md

 - **Fence.java** - Fence is a child class of ELement and since it's position stays the same through out the whole code, it doesn't have a move function and is simply painted when called.
 - **Mho.java** - This class is to create the mho object.
 Inside this class, there is the code which repositions the mho based on where the player is and calls the move() method to do so.
 See the comments.
 - **Player.java** - The final class is the Player.java class.
 An object of this class is created in Game.java, and is involved with the key and actionListener to change the player's position based on the key presses.
 In Player.java, the movePlayer method takes in the key code given to it by actionListener, and then changes the x or y position based on the key, which then is given a 6x multiplier in the move method of element, as is the same with Mho.

+## Acknowledgements

+The project work was split among the 3 members.
+I (Caleb) was in charge of creating each element and doing some of the game logic, as well as the smooth movement.
+Brion was in charge of working on the rest of the game logic and the mho movement.
+Julius worked on the key listeners.

+I would additionally like to thank Jason's group from Period 4 for giving me the idea of having smooth movement and the scoreboard below the game. :+1::skin-tone-6: to them.